 Sharpening services can actually extend the life of a spline broach by as much as 50%, and it’s a service that is well worth availing yourself of since sharpening can generally be accomplished in 24 hours or less.
 When it’s necessary to carry out more extensive repairs to a spline broach, this is generally also worth your while, as opposed to the purchase of a brand-new custom-made spline broach.

 A damaged spline broach can sometimes be de-burred, straightened, and refitted for measurement and dimensions.
-Before any spline broach is repaired, it will generally be inspected thoroughly, so that the full extent of any damage is understood, and a reasonable expectation of restoration can be had.
-A good tooling shop will also take before and after measurements using the spline broach so the effectiveness of any repair work done can be confirmed.
+Before repairing any spline broach, it will generally need a thorough inspection, to understand the full extent of any damage, and get a reasonable expectation of restoration.
+A good tooling shop will also take before and after measurements using the spline broach to confirm the effectiveness of any repair work.